 Associate's Degree for Orthopedic Assistants

 A 2-year degree in orthopedic technology prepares students for surgical and non-surgical careers in the orthopedic field.
 Career areas include sports medicine, in- or out-patient hospital care and emergency orthopedic care.
-An associate's degree also qualifies graduates to take the certification exam through the National Board of Certified Orthopedic Technologists.
 Prerequisites often include a GED or high school diploma as well as qualifying SAT or ACT scores.

 Many of the courses contained in an associate's degree program in orthopedic technology are the same, or at least similar to, those found in a certificate program.
 In many cases, however, the courses in an associate's degree program will be more advanced.
 Some courses that one might expect to take in this program include: